bsalinas/SublimeMacro-CodeMirrorMovie-Converter/README.md

 More commands can be supported by adding them to the `commands` object within the script.
 Pull requests with enhancements will be accepted.

+## Known Issues
+* Tabbing is not quite consistent between Sublime and CodeMirror.
+This could result in some problems if you try to use the arrow keys to go to a different line.
+* Partial implementation of several Sublime commands (particularly `move` and `move_to`
+* Missing a `package.json` file.

+## Potential Enhancements
+* More support for Sublime commands
+* Add a module that runs the movie from the JSON object instead of converting it to text that you have to paste into the html.
+* More testing.